 In our experience, we’ve found enterprise users aren’t receptive to (A)GPL.
 There are too many grey areas interpreting a derivative work and they aren’t willing to risk polluting their closed source code with an AGPL license.

 With OrientDB Community, we opted for the completely permissive Apache 2 Open Source license.
 Free for any purpose, even commercial!
 We also didn’t disable the features allowing horizontal scale and fault tolerance.
 Cluster, shard and replicate to your heart’s content.
 Let your project expand globally without the fear of license restrictions.
-Oh, almost forgot, you can embed our database as well.
-Try that with (A)GPL!
+Oh, almost forgot, you can embed our database as well, which is not in the cards with (A)GPL!